Cambridge Innovation Capital

 Series B in 2021

-PetMedix Ltd is a veterinary biopharmaceutical company based in Cambridge, United Kingdom, focused on developing therapeutic antibody drugs for pets.
-Founded in 2017, the company utilizes advanced scientific methods to create innovative therapies that enhance the health and well-being of companion animals.
-PetMedix offers specialized platforms, including the Ky9 and Felyne transgenic mouse systems, which are designed to produce high-quality, therapeutic antibodies tailored specifically for pets.
-By leveraging over thirty years of expertise in drug development, PetMedix aims to provide effective medical solutions that meet the unique needs of animals, ensuring they receive appropriate care and treatment.
+PetMedix Ltd is a veterinary biopharmaceutical company based in Hinxton, United Kingdom, that specializes in therapeutic drug discovery for pets.
+Founded in 2017, the company utilizes advanced scientific techniques to develop innovative antibody therapies aimed at improving the health and well-being of companion animals.
+PetMedix has created specialized platforms, including the Ky9 and Felyne transgenic mouse systems, which are designed to produce therapeutic-quality antibodies tailored for pets.
+This approach allows for the generation of a diverse repertoire of antibodies that mirrors the immune systems of companion animals, enabling veterinarians to administer safe and effective monoclonal antibody treatments.
+By applying over thirty years of expertise in human drug development to veterinary medicine, PetMedix is dedicated to enhancing the quality of life for pets through cutting-edge therapies.

 CMR Surgical